lao-tseu-is-alive/go-cloud-k8s-info/README.md

-## How to build and deploy a simple Golang app on K8s (without docker)
+## go-cloud-k8s-info

 [![Security Rating](https://sonarcloud.io/api/project_badges/measure?project=lao-tseu-is-alive_go-cloud-k8s-info&metric=security_rating)](https://sonarcloud.io/summary/new_code?id=lao-tseu-is-alive_go-cloud-k8s-info)
 [![Reliability Rating](https://sonarcloud.io/api/project_badges/measure?project=lao-tseu-is-alive_go-cloud-k8s-info&metric=reliability_rating)](https://sonarcloud.io/summary/new_code?id=lao-tseu-is-alive_go-cloud-k8s-info)
 [![Maintainability Rating](https://sonarcloud.io/api/project_badges/measure?project=lao-tseu-is-alive_go-cloud-k8s-info&metric=sqale_rating)](https://sonarcloud.io/summary/new_code?id=lao-tseu-is-alive_go-cloud-k8s-info)
 [![cve-trivy-scan](https://github.com/lao-tseu-is-alive/go-cloud-k8s-info/actions/workflows/cve-trivy-scan.yml/badge.svg)](https://github.com/lao-tseu-is-alive/go-cloud-k8s-info/actions/workflows/cve-trivy-scan.yml)

+_**go-cloud-k8s-info** is a simple "nano"-service written in Golang that gives some runtime information.
+This project showcases how to build a container image with nerdctl, in a secured way (scan of CVE done with [Trivy](https://aquasecurity.github.io/trivy/v0.18.3/installation/)) and how to deploy it on Kubernetes_
-### Intro :
+### Introduction :
-In this directory we have all the files to compile & deploy a simple golang http server without docker.
+In this repository you have all you need to compile & deploy a simple golang microservice http server without using docker in just **two single steps** :

+    scripts/01_build_image.sh
+    scripts/02_deploy_to_k8s.sh
+#### Specifications :
-+ The Go code is in [server.go](https://github.com/lao-tseu-is-alive/go-cloud-k8s-info/blob/main/server.go).
++ All the Go code is in one simple file [server.go](https://github.com/lao-tseu-is-alive/go-cloud-k8s-info/blob/main/server.go).
-+ we will use the [Rancher desktop](https://docs.rancherdesktop.io/) that deploy for you the excellent [k3s](https://k3s.io/) cluster on your dev computer.
++ Using [Rancher desktop](https://docs.rancherdesktop.io/) to deploy the excellent [k3s](https://k3s.io/) kubernetes on your development computer.
-+ The above product will also allow you to choose to build image with the [nerdctl](https://github.com/containerd/nerdctl) : the  Docker-compatible CLI for [containerd](https://containerd.io/).
++ We choose to build container image with [nerdctl](https://github.com/containerd/nerdctl): the  Docker-compatible CLI for [containerd](https://containerd.io/) just to show that you don't need Docker on your Linux box anymore.
++ We will scan for security issues and other vulnerabilities **before** building a container image (using [Trivy](https://aquasecurity.github.io/trivy/))
++ We will scan for security issues and other vulnerabilities **before** deploying to kubernetes (using [Trivy](https://aquasecurity.github.io/trivy/))

 ### 00 : Develop and test your Go code as usual